svijasvg/cloud/knowledge-base.md

 Minor note: the text in the success bar is "body color", so the background of the success bar has correspond.

+</details><details><summary>Relative Links in SVGs</summary>

+### Relative Links in SVGs

+It is not possible to use relative links in SVGs.
+A page at `/folder/pagename` containing:
+- `./otherpage`
+- `otherpage`
+will link to `/otherpage`, not to `/folder/otherpage`.

+This behavior is consistent between browsers and is not the result of a bug in Illustrator (the SVG file shows the correct link).

+It may be due to the outdated way that links are represented in Illustrator's SVG files.

 </details><details><summary>ifempty cloud inlines</summary>

 ### `ifempty` Cloud Inlines